 Toccata and Fugue meaning

-The first part of Bach’s piece is a toccata.
-It represents a musical form for keyboard instruments that is designed to reveal the virtuosity of the performer’s touch.
+The first part of Bach’s piece is a toccata (derived from the Italian toccare, “to touch”).
+It represents a musical form for keyboard instruments that is intended to show off the performer’s keyboard virtuosity.
 It has a great many fast arpeggios (notes of a chord played in a series rather than simultaneously).

 The fugue—a technique characterized by the overlapping repetition of a principal theme in different melodic lines (counterpoint)—that is the second part of Bach’s composition reflects the particular popularity of the form during the late 1600s and early 1700s.

 Here, Classical organist Hans-André Stamm plays Bach: Toccata and Fugue in d minor on the Trost-Organ of the Stadtkirche in Waltershausen, Germany.

 - Isaac and Nora melt the hearts with a traditional Cuban song

 - 10,000 Japanese – Beethoven 9th (Ode to Joy)

 - 12 Best opera songs ever – Most popular opera songs

 - 6 Different Ave Maria versions from Bach, Schubert … to Vavilov

 - 9 Amazing Celine Dion duets you should listen